intentor/adic/README.md

 2\.
 Setup all your <a href="#bindings">bindings</a> on the `SetupBindings()` method.

 3\.
 Create the context root (e. g.
-GameRoot.cs) of your scene by inheriting from `Intentor.Adic.ContextRoot`.
+GameRoot.cs) of your scene by inheriting from `Adic.ContextRoot`.

 **Note**: there should be only one context root per scene.